oliveriobw/objc_kit/README.md

 ## Exception Examples with Blocks:

 //A block may never get called if an exception is thrown in the
 //function.
-Here the block (with a single bool argument) is
+Here the block (taking a single bool argument) is
 //invoked with false if it throws:

 wg_try
 [obj some_method:my_block];
 wg_catch_b(my_block,false)

-//Here the block (with bool and int arguments) is invoked with
+//Here the block (taking bool and int arguments) is invoked with
 //false and 23 if it throws:
 wg_try
 [obj some_method:my_block];
 wg_catch_b(my_block,false,23)

+//wg_nserr creates an NSError instance.
+Usually requires copiuous typing.
+//Here it's created with a code of -1, and an error message
+wg_nserr(-1,@"my message");

-//Here the block (with an NSException) is invoked with a code 22 and
+//Here the block (taking an NSException) is invoked with a code 22 and
 //some text if it throws:
 wg_try
 [obj some_method:my_block];